raiyaan-abdullah/Motion-Transfer/configs/INSTRUCTIONS.md

     - Similar to **I3D** using [SlowFast](https://github.com/facebookresearch/SlowFast).
 13. **XCLIP**
     - Follow the setup instructions in [X-CLIP](https://github.com/microsoft/VideoX/tree/master/X-CLIP).
 Place our configuration files in `configs`.
+14. **VideoDG**
+    - Follow the setup instructions in [VideoDG](https://github.com/thuml/VideoDG).
+Run our provided files.
+You may also create a folder for each custom dataset in `data_list` and follow existing file organization.
+15. **STDN**
+    - Follow the setup instructions in [STDN](https://github.com/KunyuLin/STDN).
+Run our provided files.
+You may also create a folder for each custom dataset in `datalists` and follow existing file organization.
+16. **CIR**
+    - Follow the setup instructions in [ARGO1M-What-can-a-cook](https://github.com/Chiaraplizz/ARGO1M-What-can-a-cook).
+You need to extract SlowFast features and generate FFCV features (.beton) from them.
+Place our configuration files in `code/configs/config_run`.